April 2025 climate report

 Summary of climate forecasts from NIWA and MetService

 The ENSO, as the main climate driver for New Zealand is in the neutral range and these conditions are expected to remain between May and July.
 However, La Nina like weather events expected to continue as the region settles.
-Majority of the expected weather for Northland is expected to be from the northeast, with low pressure systems still forming in the islands, there is a higher risk for heavy rainfall events to continue heading into winter.
-In Northland Temperatures and rainfall are likely to be “above average” while soil moisture and river flows are likely to be “near average”.
+Higher atmospheric pressure is expected to the east of NZ, which will lead to more northeasterly and northerly flows and with low pressure systems still forming in the islands, there is a higher risk for heavy rainfall events to continue heading into winter.
+In Northland temperatures and rainfall are likely to be “above average” while soil moisture and river flows are likely to be “near average"

 For more information visit the following links: